Senol122/donators_api/README.md

 # Donators API
 ## Description
-RestAPIthat enables CRUD operations on a local .json file, created using Node.js and Express.
+RestAPI that enables CRUD operations on a local .json file, created using Node.js and Express.

 ## Usage
 ### Instaling dependecies